Brighton: Can the Seagulls keep pace at the top end of the Premier League as they prepare to face Tottenham this weekend?

 What a way to make an early impression.
 Roberto De Zerbi could be seen fist pumping and punching the air in a manner most can't when stationed in the opposition dugout at Anfield.

-It was his first game in charge and could scarcely have been tougher.
-Yet, as the clock ticked past 3.17pm last Saturday afternoon, Brighton were daring to enter uncharted territory against Liverpool.
+It was his first game in charge of new club Brighton.
+There's scarcely a tougher Premier League fixture to be faced with.
+Yet, as the clock ticked past 3.17pm last Saturday afternoon, his side were daring to enter uncharted territory against Liverpool.

 It's difficult to recall a half of football under Jurgen Klopp where Liverpool have been so visibly outclassed on home turf.
 Brighton's football was effervescent, the exact opposite of Klopp's demeanour on the touchline as he watched his side get pulled apart by Potterball.